tonybaltovski/husky-sphinx-tutorials/doc/jetson_tx2.rst

 .. image:: images/TX2/Software/12.png

-Open a terminal and run ``ifconfig`` to see the IP address it is using.
+Open a terminal and run ``ip a`` to see the IP address it is using.
 You will need to connect it to network through wireless or ethernet.

 .. image:: images/TX2/Software/13.png